kyma-project/community/concepts/eventing-code-guidelines.md

 ### Logging Rules

-Here are some general rules to keep the logs standardized across the eventing components:
+Here are some general rules to standardize logs across eventing components:

-- Log message should be as short and meaningful as possible
+- Log message should be as short and meaningful as possible.
-- Logs should be aligned with the unified way of logging inside kyma ([reference](https://github.com/kyma-project/community/blob/16520807578a889f763bb8083601ae0de357aa3d/concepts/observability-consistent-logging/README.md))
+- Logs should be aligned with the unified way of logging inside kyma ([reference](https://github.com/kyma-project/community/blob/16520807578a889f763bb8083601ae0de357aa3d/concepts/observability-consistent-logging/README.md)).
-- Each log message should have enough context to convey what happened
+- Each log message should have enough context to convey what happened.
-- Each log message should have the proper log level ([reference](https://github.com/kyma-project/community/blob/16520807578a889f763bb8083601ae0de357aa3d/concepts/observability-consistent-logging/unified-approach-to-logging-levels.md))
+- Each log message should have the proper log level ([reference](https://github.com/kyma-project/community/blob/16520807578a889f763bb8083601ae0de357aa3d/concepts/observability-consistent-logging/unified-approach-to-logging-levels.md)).

 Code-specific rules: